robcarver17/pysystemtrade/docs/production.md

 #### Trade control / override

 Overrides allow us to reduce positions for a given strategy, for a given instrument (across all strategies), or for a given instrument & strategy combination.
-They are eithier:
+They are either:

 - a multiplier, between 0 and 1, by which we multiply the desired .
 A multiplier of 1 is equal to 'normal', and 0 means 'close everything'
 - a flag, allowing us only to submit trades which reduce our positions